IBM/rpg-genai-data/docs/pages/task/explain_ compilable_source.md

 Since the task is to "explain" some RPG, all of the following data is found in the `data/explain` directory.
 For this example we will have a training pair submitted by IBM, so the data will be in the `data/explain/IBM` directory.

-The simple directory format for groud truth structure would look like

-Complete compilable ILE RPG source file for programs or modules or copybooks
+The directory structure for complete compilable ILE RPG source file for programs or modules or copybooks look like:

 - program\
   - context